 Please enjoy this Autumnal Inspiration Board - chock full of color, texture and good vibes (as always).

-In addition to telling you about her, we would like to show you a little of what has inspired her lately.
 Please enjoy this latest Inspiration Board, put together exclusively by Catharine.

 Celebrating Independence day with this piece of red, white and blue.
 Enjoy!